SystemsApproach/ops/lifecycle.rst

 <fig-tests>` were co-developed with the corresponding software
 component.
 This is true of TestVectors and TestON, which put customized workloads on Stratum (SwitchOS) and ONOS (NetworkOS), respectively.
-Both are open source, so available to pursue for insights into the challenges of building a testing framework.
+Both are open source, and hence available to pursue for insights into the challenges of building a testing framework.
 In contrast, NG40 is a proprietary framework for emulating 3GPP-compliant cellular network traffic, which due to the complexity and value in demonstrating adherence to the 3GPP standard, is a closed, commercial product.

 Selenium and Robot are the most general of the five examples.
-Both are open source projects with an active developer community.
-Selenium is a tool for automating the testing of web browsers, while Robot is a more general tool for generating requests to any well-defined interface.
+Each is an open source project with an active developer community.
+Selenium is a tool for automating the testing of web applications, while Robot is a more general tool for generating requests to any well-defined interface.
 Both systems are frameworks in the sense that developers can write extensions, libraries, drivers, and plugins to test specific features